quelquun667/GitToolz/README.md

 ## How to Use Git Toolz

 Simply visit the [Git Toolz website](https://git-toolz.vercel.app/) in your web browser.
-Enter the public GitHub repository URL in the designated area and validate to start using the powerful tools and features.
+Enter the **public** GitHub repository URL in the designated area and validate to start using the powerful tools and features.
+Support for private repositories is coming soon!

 ## Features 🚀